HopeIchi/ecommerce/README.md

 # ecommerce
-A demo template for e-commerce site
+A demo design pattern/template for e-commerce shopping site